George Zimmerman

-George Michael Zimmerman (born October 5, 1983) is an American man who fatally shot Trayvon Martin, a 17-year-old black boy, in Sanford, Florida, on February 26, 2012.
+George Michael Zimmerman (born October 5, 1983) is an American man who fatally shot Trayvon Martin, a 17-year-old African-American, in Sanford, Florida, on February 26, 2012.
 On July 13, 2013, he was acquitted of second-degree murder in Florida v.
 George Zimmerman.
-After his acquittal, Zimmerman was the target of a shooting.
-The perpetrator was convicted of attempted murder.
+After his acquittal, Zimmerman was the target of a shooting stemming as part of a road rage incident, the perpetrator of which was convicted of attempted murder.

+After the shooting, Zimmerman generated controversy for his social media activity, including his paintings of the Confederate flag and a number of other statements described as racist and Islamophobic, including calling a bar owner a "nigger-lover" according to Florida police.

 Background

 George Michael Zimmerman was born on October 5, 1983, in Manassas, Virginia.
 He is the third of four children, and his siblings include a brother, Robert Jr., and two sisters, Grace and Dawn.
 His mother, Gladys Cristina (née Mesa) Zimmerman, was born in Peru.
-Zimmerman's maternal great-grandfather was of Afro-Peruvian descent.
-His father, Robert Zimmerman Sr., is an American of German descent who had a military career of 22 years, first as an Army sergeant and then 10 years at the Department of Defense.
+His maternal great-grandfather was of Afro-Peruvian descent.
+His father, Robert Zimmerman Sr., is a U.S. Army veteran with a military career of 22 years, first as an Army sergeant and then 10 years at the Department of Defense.
 Before retiring to Florida in 2002, Zimmerman Sr. had served as a magistrate in Fairfax County's 19th Judicial District.

 Zimmerman identifies as Hispanic on voter registration forms.
 Zimmerman's family was known for being devoutly religious.
 He was raised as a Catholic and served as an altar boy from age 7 to 17.
 Zimmerman attended All Saints Catholic School in Manassas before going to public high school.
 At age 14, Zimmerman joined an after-school Junior Reserve Officers' Training Corps program because he had wanted to become a Marine.
 When Zimmerman was 15 years old, he held three part-time jobs on nights and weekends to save up for a car.
 Zimmerman graduated from Osbourn High School in 2001.

-According to the Seminole County voter records, Zimmerman is a member of the Democratic Party.
+According to the Seminole County voter records, Zimmerman registered as a Democrat in 2002.
 According to his brother Robert, Zimmerman voted for Barack Obama in the 2008 presidential election.
 Zimmerman later became a critic of Obama.